htruong/htruong.github.io/_posts/2016-12-12-lede-on-wnr2000v1-unsupported-hardware.markdown

 **Notes**:

 - Don't try to upgrade from stock firmware with the factory image, this will make the router unable to boot.
-The factory image will flash over the stock control panel and will also flash over the emergency TFTP interface, but *it won't boot.* I don't know why.
+The factory image will flash over the stock control panel and will also flash over the emergency TFTP interface, but *it won't boot.* I know why, but I don't know how to fix it.
 There is an integrity check, but I sort of gave up after a day now -- it took me too much time and it is sort of a diminishing return.
 - I figured out the reason that u-boot said that it see `bad magic` is that it expects the raw squashfs image instead of the squashfs filesystem with a magic number, unlike every other model in the WNR2000 series.
 - The reason why we want to load the uImage at `0xbf2b0000` instead of `0xbf2a0000` (default for many devices) is that only then we have enough erase blocks for the `rootfs_data` partition (firmware settings).
 If we burn uImage at 0xbf2a0000, we won't be able to save any setting.
 - It is still now impossible to upgrade via sysupgrade image.